More to Come...

 All workers must have a meaningful right to organize, so they can empower themselves to demand better working conditions, increased wages, and benefits such as paid sick leave and time off.
 The COVID-19 pandemic has emphasized the urgency for protections for essential, frontline workers.

-Historically, labor protections have excluded jobs and employment that heavily employ racial minorities and women, helping drive the racial and gender wage gaps.
+Historically, labor protections have excluded jobs and employment that heavily employ people of color and women, helping drive the racial and gender wage gaps.

-I support further reforms to the National Labor Relations Act to make it easier for employees to unionize, protect them from employer retaliation, and pre-empt states’ ability to pass so-called right to work laws which infringe on workers’ rights and reduce unions’ membership and capacity.
+I support further reforms to the National Labor Relations Act to make it easier for employees to unionize, protect them from employer retaliation, and pre-empt states’ ability to pass so-called right-to-work laws that infringe on workers’ rights and reduce union membership and capacity.

 $15 Minimum Wage

 Given the gross inequality in our country, we need to immediately raise the minimum wage to a living wage of $15/hr, and index it to the consumer price index to account for inflation.
 All around New Mexico, we see the effects of persistent poverty caused by low wages.
 Full-time workers can’t afford the basic necessities of rent, food, transportation, or healthcare, and families with children don’t have enough to survive and don’t have the adequate opportunity.
 Poverty hurts society and increases crime.